 Latin America in a Globalizing World AS.360.623 (01)

 An interdisciplinary seminar on Latin America’s role in wider cultural, economic, and political processes, from both historical and contemporary perspectives.
-In Fall 2024 we will take up the themes of aesthetics, epistemic pluralism, and the question of reality.
+In Fall 2025, we will turn our attention to the Caribbean, past and present, and across disciplines.